Issues

 That conviction drove my work on the Mountain Views school bond, which passed this year after a difficult two-year conversation across seven towns.
 The questions the bond forced us to ask — what do we value, and what can we afford — are exactly what our senators must ask themselves every day.

-As the Senate navigates the sweeping changes of Act 73, my focus is on ensuring that Montpelier’s new funding formulas work for every community, not just the ones that fit neatly into a statewide model.
-Through my work with the Mountain Views district and our BOCES partnerships, I’ve seen firsthand that education isn’t just about K-12.
+This year the Legislature passed H.955, choosing voluntary school district mergers over the forced consolidation that Act 73 had set in motion.
+That's a win for local voice — but the hard part is implementation.
+A new statewide funding formula is still coming, and my focus is on making sure it works for every community, not just the ones that fit neatly into a statewide model.
+Through my work with the Mountain Views district and our regional partnerships, I’ve seen firsthand that education isn’t just about K-12.
 It begins before kindergarten and opens doors for a lifetime.

 I will fight for education funding reform that prioritizes classroom investment over administrative overhead, protects our local schools, and ensures that a student training to be an electrician or a nurse receives the same quality of preparation as one heading to a university.